DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 | - | - | shadow | 11 | skip | - |
 | Sphere Instance | Box | primary | 12 | SpherePrimaryHit | - |
 | - | - | shadow | 13 | SphereShadowHit | - |

+'Shader group' and 'Shader constants' is what is actually stored into SBT, other fields in the table are used to calculate shader location.

 As alternative you can use `IShaderBindingTable::BindHitGroupByIndex()` to bind hit group to any location in range from `TLASBuildInfo::FirstContributionToHitGroupIndex` to `TLASBuildInfo::LastContributionToHitGroupIndex`,